Industrial Design: Concentration in Product Design and Development

 |Are there entry or prerequisite requirements for these Freshmen courses?||

-|Can any of my AP or IB tests count toward requirements in this major?||Not applicable.|
+|Can any of my AP or IB tests count toward requirements in this major?||No.|

 College of Liberal and Creative Arts Advising Resource Center (ARC)